Never Too Late (1996 film)

 Never Too Late is a 1996 Canadian comedy-drama film starring Olympia Dukakis, Jean Lapointe, Cloris Leachman and Corey Haim.
 It was filmed in Montreal, Quebec.

 Plot summary

-Joseph, Rose, and Olive suspect Carl, the owner of a retirement home, of misusing the funds of the home's residents.
-Together they set out to see that no one takes advantage of their unhealthy friend Woody.
+Joseph, Rose, and Olive, three friends and residents of a retirement home, suspect Carl, the home's owner, of embezzling funds meant for their care.
+They band together to protect their ailing friend Woody from potential exploitation and ensure that Carl is held accountable for his actions.